Canon 1000D vs SX60

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Canon PowerShot SX60 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SX60 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

 Both the 1000D and the SX60 have been discontinued, but can regularly be found used on eBay.
 The 1000D was replaced by the Canon 1100D, while the SX60 was followed by the Canon SX70.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.